3D Printer Resin vs Filament: Comparing Pros And Cons

 Build Volume and Printing Speed

-A filament printer can print large parts and models and has a better workspace for several parts than its resin counterpart.
+A filament printer can print large parts and models, offering a better workspace for multiple parts compared to its resin counterpart.

-Printing resin is more compact, but it’s ideal for creating small, intricate models, like small sculptures or fine details.
+Printing resin is more compact, making it ideal for creating small, intricate models, such as small sculptures or fine details.

 In general, filament printers take longer to print a design.
 However, a design’s print speed is determined by the machine’s core settings.
 Faster prints correlate with thicker layers and less detail.
 For finer details, F P is more timed.
-The layers cure quickly, and then resin prints require additional curing.
+The layers cure quickly; however, resin prints require additional curing.

 In this case, filament will be useful when preparing large-scale parts or models.
 The resin will be helpful when printing intricate details or fine work.